modolabs/Kurogo-Mobile-Web/doc/mw/tour.rst

 * **springboard** - template for displaying content as a grid of icons
 * **tabs.tpl** - template for displaying content in tabs

+View the :doc:`Kitchen Sink <modulekitchensink>` module for examples on using these templates.

 -------
 Modules
 -------